Leproide/Golf-MK7-VCDS-OBD11-coding/README.md

 1. Format quality 4Gb+ SD card in FAT32 with the smallestcluster size possible ( usually4096 bytes)
 2. Unpack [activator with autobackup](https://github.com/Leproide/Golf-MK7-VCDS-OBD11-coding/raw/main/MST2_Activator_Made_By_Congo_and_Duke_v3.0_with_Autobackup_by_lprot.7z "activator with autobackup") onto the SD card and make sure metainfo2.txt is in the root.
 3. Turn the ignition on (VERY IMPORTANT!
 Without ignition on, the unit’s power will be automatically switched off after 30 minutes.
 Make sure the car battery is well charged or connect the charger!)

-Insert SD card into SD1 slot,
+4. Insert SD card into SD1 slot,

-Hold MENU button for 3 seconds to enter the Service Mode,
+5. Hold MENU button for 3 seconds to enter the Service Mode,

-Select Software update/versions,
+6. Select Software update/versions,

-Select Update → SD card → MST2 Activator by Congo and Duke → Start → Next,
+7. Select Update → SD card → MST2 Activator by Congo and Duke → Start → Next,
+8. Wait.
+During the installation the unit will reboot 2 times.
+If you will see green window “Completed succsessfully” press and hold power on button to reboot the unit.
+9. When the process is done you will see summary screen.
+Press Back in the upper-right corner,
+10. When you see Version back documentation screen, press Cancel,and unit will reboot in normal mode.
+11. If you install the version with autobackup, you will see green "Successfully completed” window.
+Just long press the power button to reboot the unit.
+12. You can check log.txt in the root of SD card and if installed autobackup version - save backup folder to the safe place 😀

+13. Ativation of App-Connect with VCDS/OBD11 etc...

+5F → Long Coding → Byte: 19 → Bits: 6-7 → enable App-Connect compatible USB port

+5F → Adaptation  → vehicle configuration → Apple DIO → enable CarPlay

+5F → Adaptation  → vehicle configuration → Google GAL → enable Android Auto